AngieYYF/EMMM-explainable-chatbot-detection/README.md

 ---

 In this work, we introduce **EMMM**, an explainable LLM chatbot detection framework, targetting MGT detection and its interpretability to diverse stakeholders in **online conversational settings**.
 Our method balances latency, accuracy, and non-expert-oriented interpretability.
+This framework can be used in dialogue systems with non-expert users, such as in emergency calls and customer service lines.

 ## Key Insights
 - **EMMM is Dialogue-Aware.** EMMM leverages conversation specific features to deliver multi-dimension, multi-level, and multi-strategy explanations.
 Grounded in speech act theory, EMMM models dialogue structure and intent to enhance interpretability and support both online and offline chatbot detection.